 Also, look at digital curricula – they tend to be less expensive than purchasing physical books.

 Purchase normal school supplies (pencils, markers, crayons, notebooks, etc.) during the back-to-school sales.
-When you need something mid-year, check the dollar store.
+When you need something mid-year, check the dollar stores first.

 3. Buy curriculum you can use for years